 Jade had been sheltered most of her life.
 Living in an isolated village with only sex and drugs to entertain.
 Her mother is an alcoholic and her father doesn’t give a damn.

 Her only way out is to beg her Aunt to allow her to stay as a guest in their London house.

-Jade meets fate head on in the form of Marcus, president of the Tyrants MC.
+Jade meets fate head on in the form of a gang leader, Marcus, president of the Tyrants.
 She finally finds a family that loves and respects her and they are not BLOOD.
 Nothing comes easy to Jade and she is forced to fight to keep her title and status.
 Then just when life starts to go right, one-night changes everything.

 ˃˃˃ A raw emotional story about love, betrayal, and sacrifice.

 "In Times of Violence had an addictive storyline.
 I actually got up in the middle of the night to finish reading it.
 I loved Jade, although I don't fully understand her or her motives."
 "Do not miss this book.
 Jade, Marcus and Dylan will bring out the feels."
 "Remember it's not always blood relatives that make a family!"

 In Times of Violence is very special to me.
 Some parts of the book are taken from my own experiences as a young adult.
 This coming of age story needed to be told.
 It was thanks to S.E.Hinton’s The Outsiders that In Times Of Violence was written.

 I had to settle things with my parents.
 I had to sit them both down and tell them my plans, hoping it would be the last I saw of them.
 I needed to pack up my belongings and say goodbye to my horrid past, once-and-for-all.